DoomZzZzZ/Spammer/README.md

 Install

-DISCLAMER: Sending too many messages to others at once can crash recipients devices.
+Disclaimer: Sending too many messages to others at once can crash recipients devices.
 I am not responsible for how you use this software.
 This is for educational purposes only!!